2015 grant partner...

 The foundation is powered by a 20-member board made up of individuals who have demonstrated commitment to increasing access for youth and to be a catalyst for making new community connections.
 It is a working board with a very small but productive staff.

 “Service on the foundation’s board provides a hands-on opportunity to work with individuals who share a belief that athletic participation can be life changing.
 The board members share a strong desire to increase access to the underserved youth in our community.
 As a board member, you have the opportunity to help grow the foundation’s outreach through innovative and resourceful solutions.
-This is an opportunity to optimize the talent and treasure of MAC members in giving back to the communities where we work, live and play.” – Pam Welch
+This is an opportunity to optimize the talent and treasure of MAC members in giving back to the communities where we work, live and play.” – Pam Welch, board alumni (Past board chair and Treasurer)

 The foundation seeks up to four new board members each year to serve a three-year term beginning in June.
 You do not need to be a MAC member to serve on the board.
 We strive to be inclusive and reflect the communities we serve in Washington, Multnomah, and Clackamas County.
-Looking into the 2024 – 2025 year, we have a specific need for individuals with communication and media experience; general nonprofit management experience; event and development experience and loves the work of building possibilities for kids and student athletes
+Looking into the 2025 – 2026 year, we have a specific need for individuals with communication and media experience; general nonprofit management experience; event and development experience; professional inclusion and belonging experience and loves our work of building possibilities for kids and student athletes.

 Multnomah Athletic Foundation board members are expected to: